Australia’s safest child car seats for 2021 revealed

 Age of use: Six months to at least seven years.

-Best performer overall: Of the seats tested, the Infa-Secure (CS7113 - Odyssey II, Rally II, Rover, Lantra, Racing Kid II, Rally II and Groove) was the highest rated in forward-facing mode, with a protection score of 4.7 in forward and 3.8 in booster mode, while the Safety First Solo GMBE 2013 was the highest rated in booster mode, with a protection score of 4.8 and a 2.7 in forward-facing mode.
+Best performer overall: Of the seats tested, the Infa-Secure (CS7113 - Odyssey II, Rally II, Rover, Lantra, Racing Kid II, Rally II and Groove) was the highest rated in forward-facing mode, with a protection score of 4.7 in forward and 3.8 in booster mode, while the Mothers Choice Kin (or Prime) GMBE2A 2013 was the highest rated in booster mode, with a protection score of 4.7 and a 3.8 in forward-facing mode.
 To see all seats tested in this category, click here.

 Remember to check safety ratings in all modes.

 These seats can be used from birth until kids outgrow the restraint and are ready to travel with an adult seatbelt.
 However, seats can wear out over time, so make sure parts stay in good working condition.